-DVDs and other physical formats: Try searching SU Libraries’ catalog to see if the title is in SU Libraries collection on DVD or in another format.
+DVDs and other physical formats: Search SU Libraries’ catalog to see if the title is in SU Libraries collection on DVD or in another format.

-Please also see information about Ensemble, offered through Information Technology Services.
+Please also see information about Kaltura offered through Information Technology Services.

 To find out what equipment is in which rooms, look at Classroom Resources or telephone: 315-443-4001

-Registrar’s classrooms have a Blu-Ray or DVD player (DVD players in classrooms are being replaced by Blu-Ray players).
+All Registrar’s classrooms have a Blu-Ray/DVD player.
 Blu-Ray players are able to play DVDs, but DVD players do not play Blu-Ray.
 Some rooms may still have VHS players, but these will be removed as rooms are updated.

 Instructions for use of technology in classrooms are on the DVD, Blu-Ray, and VCR Instructions page.